 - Other - weather related events, public service assistance, hazardous conditions, unauthorized burning

 Battalion Chiefs are responsible for the proper operation of their assigned shift.
-Their duties include scheduling and /or organizing the activities of the shift, response to alarms as incident commander, supervision of the Company Officers assigned to their shift, assignment of their personnel to properly man the stations and apparatus, completion of their staff assignments and assuring the District safety standards are met during all shift operations.
+Their duties include scheduling and organizing the activities of the shift, response to emergencies as incident commander, supervision of the Company Officers assigned to their shift, assignment of their personnel to properly man the stations and apparatus, ensuring District safety standards are met during all operations.

-I started my fire service career at Shasta College in Redding CA where I received my Associates Degree in Fire Science; than I attended Butte College where I received my Paramedic Degree.
-I worked one year on a hand-crew for the forest service and two years on a forest service engine.
-I then transferred to a CDF (Cal-Fire engine).
-I worked for about five years at Shasta Lake City Fire Department.
-At the same time, I worked for a hospital based ambulance in Redding.
-I started at Fire District No. 1 in June of 2000.
-I was promoted to Captain in 2009 and then promoted to Battalion Chief in 2015.
-I hope to guide A-shift to some great experiences in the future.
+I started my fire service career at Shasta College in Redding CA where I received my Associates Degree in Fire Science before completing Butte College’s Paramedic Program.
+I worked for the forest service for three years and later transferred to a Cal-Fire engine.
+I spent five years at Shasta Lake City Fire Department while working for a hospital based ambulance in Redding.
+My career at Fire District 1 started in June of 2000; I promoted to Captain in 2009, and then to Battalion Chief in 2015.

-My primary duties include A-Shift Battalion Chief, oversight of the TeleStaff program, Hydrant Inspection and Maintenance, Hose testing and records, participating on the Hazardous Materials Team.
-I participate on other committees as assigned.
+My primary duties include oversight of TeleStaff use, apparatus/fleet issues, wildland firefighting partnerships, hydrant maintenance, run cards, and I participate on the Hazardous Materials Team.
+I engage on several committees as well.

 I was hired by Fire District No. 1 in 1998 as a Firefighter/Paramedic.
 I had previously volunteered with Truckee Meadows RFPD in Reno and worked full-time for two years as a Paramedic with the Merle West Medical Center Ambulance.
 Since coming to Fire District No. 1, I have also held the position of Captain prior to my current positon as Battalion Chief.
 I have been a member of the Klamath/Lake HazMat team for 14 years, currently serving as the Training Coordinator.
 I have been a National Registry Paramedic for 20 years and have served many times as a Paramedic Preceptor.